What About Zika? — It is not a concern in Acute Angling’s Amazon Fisheries!

 ♦ Fourth, even if it were present where we fish, Zika does not pose a significant health risk to the majority of our anglers.
 The terrible effect of infant microcephaly is only a danger to unborn children.
 Thus, pregnant women (and perhaps their husbands) are the only group for whom Zika is a real concern.
 According to CDC, most people infected with Zika will never notice symptoms.
 Approximately 1 in 5 will develop symptoms including; sudden fever with rash; joint, and body pain; headache; and conjunctivitis.
 Symptoms are usually mild and last from several days to a week.

 ♦ Fifth, as in the U.S., Brazil is taking aggressive action to halt the spread of Zika.
 As of this writing, effective mosquito control methods are being deployed throughout Brazil (and the U.S.) in an effort to contain the Zika virus.
-The U.S. has a significant population of Aedes mosquitos and is a potential site for the spread of the disease, so, just as in Brazil, federal, state and local governments are instituting aggressive mosquito control programs.
-These actions will certainly diminish the chances of Zika arriving in our Amazon fisheries. (it is already present in Miami, the Virgin Islands and Puerto Rico).
+The U.S. has a significant population of Aedes mosquitos and is also a site for the spread of the disease, so, just as in Brazil, federal, state and local governments are instituting aggressive mosquito control programs.
+These actions will certainly diminish the chances of Zika ever arriving in our Amazon fisheries. (it is already present in Miami, the Virgin Islands and Puerto Rico).

 The map below shows the natural range of Aedes mosquitos in the U.S.

 ♦ In conclusion, the Zika virus should not scare travelers to the Amazon into staying home.
-Frankly, the likelihood of encountering Zika on an Acute Angling trip may be lower than the odds of it eventually being contracted in the U.S. As per an earlier update from the Angling Report, with input from Global Rescue, fishermen shouldn't decide against a trip to South America before knowing the facts.
+Frankly, the likelihood of encountering Zika on an Acute Angling trip is lower than the odds of it being contracted in the U.S. As per an earlier update from the Angling Report, with input from Global Rescue, fishermen shouldn't decide against a trip to South America before knowing the facts.